benjaminwand/3d-printed-labial-pipe/README.md

 * 0.16.2 (has nicks) or
 * 0.2.3 (is filled below the mouth).

-Currently I’m deploying two feature into some more pipes: adjustable flue and a more typical flue-pipe shape.
-Some have it, some don’t, if you want a specific pipe -> GitHub issue
+At some point I became tired of deploying the latest features into all files, if you want a pipe with specific features -> GitHub issue

 0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com , here for sentimental reasons <br>
 ![/pics/0.01.png](/pics/0.01.png)<br>